Lower Bounds on Learning Pauli Channels with Individual Measurements: Acknowledgment

-Aadil Oufkir thanks Guillaume Aubrun for helpful discussions.
+A.O. thanks Guillaume Aubrun for helpful discussions.
+We thank the anonymous reviewers for their thorough comments, which significantly improve the presentation.
 This work is part of HQI initiative (\href{www.hqi.fr}{www.hqi.fr}) and is supported by France 2030 under the French National Research Agency award number “ANR-22-PNCQ-0002”.
 We also acknowledge support from the European Research Council (ERC Grant AlgoQIP, Agreement No. 851716).